elizabeth-christensen/pgbackrest/doc/BLOG.md

 Block incremental backup saves space in the repository by storing only the parts of the file that have changed since the last backup.
 The block size depends on the file size and when the file was last modified, i.e. larger, older files will get larger block sizes.
 Blocks are compressed and encrypted into super blocks that can be retrieved independently to make restore more efficient.

-To demonstrate block incremental we need to make some changes to the database.
+To demonstrate the block incremental feature, we need to make some changes to the database.
 With `pgbench` we can update 100 random rows in the main table, which is about 1GB in size.
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -n -b simple-update -t 100
 ```

-On repo1 the time to make a incremental backup is very similar to making a full backup.
+On repo1 the time to make an incremental backup is very similar to making a full backup.
 As previously discussed, PostgreSQL breaks tables up into 1GB segments so in our case the main table consists of a single file that contains most of the data in our database.
 ```
 $ pgbackrest --stanza=demo --type=incr --repo=1 backup